artiso-solutions/robotics-txt-net/README.md

-# roboTXT
+# robotics-TXT-net
-Simple communication library for controling the Fischertechnik RoboTXT controller from .Net
+Simple communication library for controling the Fischertechnik ROBOTICS TXT controller from .Net